JonathanReeve/late-style-PCA/README.md

 ## Contents

  - Single-author corpora used are in `/bibliography`.
-   - `everyone.csv` contains the full corpus used for the larger "corpus B" analysis
+   - `everyone.csv` contains the full corpus used for the larger "corpus B" analysis, created using [Corpus-DB](http://corpus-db.org)
    - `late-style.bib` is a BibTeX file containing references to academic books and articles discussing late style.
 If you know of any others I'm missing, please let me know!
 And/or submit a pull request with the changes.
  - `/paper` contains a very early draft of a paper, which discusses very preliminary results.
 Warning: this doesn't represent the current state of the project!
  - `late-style-PCA.ipynb` is the first attempt at this experiment, using a small, curated corpus.